CrayLabs/SmartSim-Scaling/README.md

 ### Throughput

 The following are results from the throughput tests for Redis.
-See section below on KeyDB to see comparisons between Redis and
-KeyDB.
+For results obtained using KeyDB, see section below.

 All the throughput data listed here is based on the ``loop time`` which is the time to complete a single put and get.
-Each client in the test performs 10 loop iterations and the max, min, and mean are shown in the box-whisker plots.
+Each client in the test performs 100 loop iterations and the aggregate throughput for all clients is displayed in the plots below.

 Each test has three lines for the three database sizes tested: 16, 32, 64.
 Each of the plots represents a different number of total clients the first is 4096 clients (128 nodes x 32 ranks per node), followed by 8192 (256 nodes x 32 ranks per node) and lastly 16384 clients